 Your deductible is the amount you have to pay out-of-pocket after filing a claim.
 Generally, having a higher deductible means a lower insurance premium.
-But, if you want to avoid a sizeable bill after filing a claim, a plan with a lower deductible and higher monthly premium might be a better fit for your needs.
+However, if you want to avoid a sizable bill after filing a claim, a plan with a lower deductible and higher monthly premium might be a better fit for your needs.

 Providing incorrect information can give the insurance company a reason to reject your claim or cancel your policy.

-How Much Will It Cost to Insure Your New Car?
+What It Costs to Insure Your New Car

 However, actual rates may vary depending on individualized factors, including your age, car make and model, location and driving history.